 Ari Hoffman, Psychotherapist: There are a number of reasons why a shave and a haircut can facilitate significant change in a man’s experience of well-being: Being successful is a mix of so many different elements.
 One might be making good decisions, another might be patience, and another might be good people skills.
 However, there is one thing that most of those elements depend on, one factor that can promote success in the adventures of self, relationship and business.
 That factor is a positive opinion of oneself and one’s abilities.

 When I get up and look in the mirror and I’m unhappy with what I see, it doesn’t feel great.
 And even if I know “it’s only skin-deep” and “you can’t judge a book by it’s cover,” it still doesn’t feel good.
 And even if I have great self-esteem, not liking what I see in the mirror makes a difference.

-However, if, when I look in the mirror, I think to myself, Wow, you’re looking fine, that will increase my confidence and my willingness to put a little more out there and ask for that raise, ask that attractive coworker out, or just feel good knowing that I look good.
+However, if, when I look in the mirror, I think to myself, Wow, you’re looking fine, that will increase my confidence and my willingness to put a little more out there and ask for that raise, or just feel good knowing that I look good.

 Another positive element of getting a shave and a haircut is the value of human touch.
 There has been tons of research done on human-to-human touch and the enormous positive effects it can bring about.
 The caring and gentle touch from a barber or stylist can increase feelings of well-being, lower blood pressure and promote relaxation.

 Alex Ribbentrop, Psychoanalyst: The short answer to this is… yes and no. No, you do not need an expensive haircut or anything.
 Yes, there can be value attached to external appearance.